EFC: indispensable partner in the ecosystem of philanthropy

-Amazing to realise that this year it is 30 years ago that, following the fall of the Berlin wall, the EFC was created.
-I have participated 29 times in the Annual Conference/AGA.
-Not 30 times, because when I started as Executive Director of the Bernard van Leer Foundation (BVLF) on January 1, 1989, my predecessor, Willem Welling, honestly felt that it was the Hague Club, founded by a few European foundations like the BVLF, that would be the key player for organised philanthropy in Europe and not “that initiative of John Richardson and Raymond Georis supported by Mott” (as he would refer with a certain ‘disdain’ to the EFC).
-It took me one year to convince the Board of BVLF, that we should belong to both the Hague Club and the EFC.
+Amazing to realise that this year it is 30 years ago that, following the fall of the Berlin Wall, the EFC was created.
+I have participated 29 times in the EFC’s annual conference.
+Not 30 times, because when I started as Executive Director of the Bernard van Leer Foundation (BVLF) on 1 January 1989, my predecessor, Willem Welling, honestly felt that it was the Hague Club, founded by a few European foundations like the BVLF, that would be the key player for organised philanthropy in Europe and not “that initiative of John Richardson and Raymond Georis supported by Mott” (as he would refer with a certain “disdain” to the EFC).
+It took me one year to convince the board of BVLF, that we should belong to both the Hague Club and the EFC.

 Networks of foundations are important, because they help individual foundations to achieve their objectives.
 Networks can stimulate foundations, allow them to grow and to learn, to form partnerships on content or methodology and to leverage their resources.
 Networks imply that by joining forces you can protect yourself as individual foundations and as a sector against threats from the outside (e.g. from the erratic decisions of the political system).

 Thirty years have passed, and rather than looking back and feeling gratified by the many good things that the EFC brought to European and global philanthropy, I want to look forward.
-I know that, as I write, there is a report in the making about the European infrastructure of organisations like the EFC, DAFNE, EVPA, NEF and others.
-I do not want to be influenced in writing this blog by such reports when they get published and just want to share – based on practical experience – my personal thoughts on the present situation and the way forward for the EFC (because this blog is specifically meant for the 30th anniversary of EFC).
+I know that, at the time of writing, there is a report in the making about the European infrastructure of organisations like the EFC, DAFNE, EVPA, NEF and others.
+I do not want to be influenced in writing this blog by such reports when they get published and just want to share – based on practical experience – my personal thoughts on the present situation and the way forward for the EFC (because this piece is specifically meant for the 30th anniversary of EFC).

 Hence my opinion is that DAFNE and the EFC are equally dependent on each other and ought to work together much more closely, being aware of their complementarity.
 Together they could be a powerful player combining representation with content – a killer combination!